dianacaro/testcafe-automation-challenge/README.md

 # TEST CAFE CHALLENGE

-#First Session Challenge
-This repository contains the test from the first session of the Wizeline Automation Certification.
+First Session Challenge: This repository contains the test from the first session of the Wizeline Automation Certification.